docker/docs/ee/licensing.md

 > Important
 >
 > Docker Enterprise 3.0 consists of two separately purchased and licensed products:
-> **Universal Control Plane and Docker Trusted Registry with Docker Engine - Enterprise**: Installed on servers and licensed based on the size of the environment.
+> - **Universal Control Plane (UCP) and Docker Trusted Registry (DTR) with Docker Engine - Enterprise**: Installed on servers and licensed based on the size of the environment.
 >
-> **Docker Desktop Enterprise**: Installed on developer workstations and separately licensed addition to the platform.
+> - **Docker Desktop Enterprise**: Installed on developer workstations and separately licensed addition to the platform.

 # Licensing Docker Enterprise